-If the condition is allowed to progress to deep frostbite, all layers of the skin are affected and the outcome likely will be more serious.
+If the condition progresses to deep frostbite, all layers of the skin are affected and the outcome likely will be more serious.
 The skin will become completely numb, blisters may form and eventually the skin tissue dies and turns black.

 If you suspect frostbite:

-In one of the most bizarre symptoms of hypothermia, "paradoxical undressing," a person actually undresses instead of bundling up.
-Researchers believe that in the final throes of hypothermia, a person may feel like he or she is overheating due to a rush of warm blood to the extremities.
+Paradoxical undressing is an extremely rare symptom of hypothermia.
+The victim undresses instead of bundling up.
+Researchers believe that in the final throes of hypothermia, victims may feel like they are overheating due to a rush of warm blood to the extremities.

-None of these steps are a substitute for proper medical care.
+These steps are not a substitute for proper medical care.
 Be sure to seek medical attention for frostbite and hypothermia as soon as possible.